Next Generation Partners

 Work highlights

-• Represented client in a claim concerning insufficient providing for under the terms of will arising from the Inheritance (Provision for Family and Dependants) Act 1975.
+• Acted for Angela Benford for a claim under the Inheritance (Provision for Family and Dependants) Act 1975.

 Steele Raymond LLP